-"RESOLVED FURTHER THAT any one of the Director of the Company be and is hereby authorized to do all such acts, deeds, matters or things as may be deemed necessary, appropriate, expedient or desirable to give effect to above resolution or otherwise considered by it in the best interest of the Company."
+RESOLVED FURTHER THAT Mr. Padmanabham Vattikuti, Managing Director be and is hereby authorized to do all such acts, deeds, matters and things as may be considered necessary, desirable or expedient to give effect to this Resolution."

 For and on behalf of the Board of Directors